vernisaz/simtotp/README.md

 and [simscript](https://github.com/vernisaz/simscript) repositories

 First, build all dependencies by executing _rb_ in their repositories. _simscript_ doesn't need to be built. [bee.7b](https://github.com/vernisaz/simtotp/blob/master/dep%20crates/README.md) is provided for _base32_.
-And after building the dependencies, execute _rb_ here to build the final application.
+And after building the dependencies, execute the _rb_ here to build a final application.

 ## packaging
 There is the _package_ **RustBee** script goal to convenient package the application.
-You sill may need to edit _env.conf_ after unzipping the package to avoid a port conflict.
+You sill may need to edit the _env.conf_ after unzipping the package to avoid a port conflict.

 ## accessing